 Support for students with Special Educational Needs (approximately 5%) is a further area of good quality provision; the school now needs to develop its provision for students who are Gifted and Talented.

 UPS Al Yahar offers an American curriculum based on the US Common Core Standards of the State of California, together with the Next Generation Science Standards.
-It is not clear whether the school has achieved accreditation from one of the US Schools and Colleges Boards (now a requirement from ADEK), which is vital for the accreditation of the High School Diploma issued by UPS for students who may wish to study overseas (and particularly in the US).
+The school is accredited by AdvanceED by the NCA Commission and School Improvement, the Northwest Accreditation Commission, and the SACS Commission on Accreditation and School Improvement (now a requirement from ADEK), which is vital for the accreditation of the High School Diploma issued by UPS for students who may wish to study overseas (and particularly in the US).

 Core subjects include English, Maths, Science, ICT including Robotics, Music, Art and PE, together with the UAE Ministry of Education subjects of Arabic, Islamic and Social Studies.
 Additional subjects such as Business Studies, Economics and Graphic Design are offered to students in High School.